 Create a new directory to hold all the project files:

-mkdir deno_circleci_heroku
+mkdir deno_circle_ci_heroku

-cd deno_circleci_heroku
+cd deno_circle_ci_heroku

 Setting up a Deno server

-In this section, we will use the Oak middleware framework to set up our Deno server.
+In this section, you will use the Oak middleware framework to set up a Deno server.
 It is a framework for Deno’s HTTP server that is comparable to Koa and Express.
-To begin, create a file named server.ts

-and add this code to it:
+Create a file named server.ts and add this code to it:

 import { Application, Router } from "https://deno.land/x/oak@v7.5.0/mod.ts";